valeria-va/ROS2_rUBot_mecanum_ws/Documentation/04_rUBot_navigation.md

 ````shell
 ros2 launch limo_bringup limo_nav2.launch.py
 ````
 - After launching the navigation, it may be observed that the laser-scanned shape does not align with the map, requiring manual correction.
-To rectify this, adjust the actual position of the chassis in the scene displayed on the rviz map.
+To rectify this, adjust the actual position of the chassis in the scene displayed on the rviz map through "2D POSE Estimate".
 - Set the navigation goal point through '2D Nav Goal'.
+- A purple path will be generated on the map and Limo will automatically navigate to the goal point.
+- Multi-point navigation: Click "Waypoint" to enter multi-point navigation mode.